CalculusCoder/CalculusCoder/README.md

 ### 👋 Hey, I'm Jared!

-I'm a software developer based in **Charlotte, NC**, currently studying Computer and Information Technology at **FIU**.
+I'm a software developer based in Charlotte, NC, currently studying Computer and Information Technology at FIU.
 I love working with systems programming, database development, and backend infrastructure.
 But most of my time is spent working with web, mobile, and database development.

 **Some projects I've been working on:**